 Abhyanga is a full-body hot massage wherein a medicated oil suitable for any specific condition is massaged onto the body.
 The massage room is maintained at a comfortable and warm temperature.
 The massage form makes use of specific motions, pressure points, and energy centers to detoxify the whole body.

 This treatment improves blood circulation, strengthens the muscles and bones, regenerates cells, relieves pain, and makes you feel fresh and revitalized.
 This is ideally done before taking bath.
 The treatment usually lasts for 45–60 minutes every day for 7–21 days.
-It is commonly used to recover
+It is commonly used to recover from sports-related injuries, spondylitis, and back pain.

 The Udvartana (which means upward movement) massage is done in the direction opposite to that of hair growth using a herbal powder and sometimes with the use of an oil formulation.
 The massage can be done for about 15 minutes every day.
 Some of the main benefits of this massage form is an increase in blood circulation, detoxification, regulated cholesterol levels, weight loss, improved skin quality, and reduced Kapha dosha.

 Shirovasti uses a leather cap to retain medicated oil over the head.
 The oil is lukewarm, which stimulates the cranial nerves, helping in keeping away any related diseases.
-This treatment can be used to complement the treatment for facial paralysis, earache and hearing issues, headache, insomnia,
+This treatment can be used to complement the treatment for facial paralysis, earache and hearing issues, headache, insomnia, and psychosomatic stress.

 The oil on the head is retained for about 30–45 minutes.
 Usually, we’d recommend you to take this treatment for 7–14 days at a stretch.